esphome/esphome-docs/components/remote_transmitter.rst

 .. note::

     Some devices require that the transmitted code be repeated for the signal to be picked up as valid.
 Also the interval between repetitions can be important.
+Check that the pace of repetition logs are consistent between the remote controller and the transmitter node.
-You can adjust the `repeat:` settings accordingly.
+    You can adjust the ``repeat:`` settings accordingly.

 See Also
 --------